LittleCornerDev/chrome-ColorNameSeasonIdentifier/.github/ISSUE_TEMPLATE/technical-request-with-acceptance-criteria.md

 ---
-name: Feature Request with Acceptance Criteria
+name: Technical Request with Acceptance Criteria
-about: Suggest a user-facing idea for this project
+about: Suggest a non-user-facing idea for this project.
-title: "[feature]: enter_summary_here"
+title: "[tech]: enter_summary_here"
-labels: enhancement
+labels: tech
 assignees: ''

 ---